cs190/cs190-ps1/README.md

 4. It is however fine&mdash;especially when you are truly stuck&mdash;to ask others to help you with your solution, provided you do all of the typing.
 They should only be looking over your shoulder and commenting.
 This time-honored way of sharing coding techniques is called pair-programming.

 5. Commit your changes to your fork of the repository.
-More detailed directions on this step are given above.
+More detailed directions on this step are also given above.

-The contents of this repository is licensed under the [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/3.0/).
+#h6 _The contents of this repository is licensed under the_ [Creative Commons Attribution-ShareAlike License](http://creativecommons.org/licenses/by-sa/3.0/).